adarsh-manikandan/breeze-reader/README.md

 ### Text Mode
 1. Paste or type your text in the input area
-2. Click "Convert" to transform it to bionic format
+2. Click "Convert" to transform it to breeze format
 3. Use the "Focus" button to hide the input panel for distraction-free reading
 4. Adjust font size using the controls in the header
 5. Copy the converted text using the copy button

 ### EPUB Mode
 1. Click "Import EPUB" to upload an EPUB file
-2. The book will be parsed and displayed in bionic format
+2. The book will be parsed and displayed in breeze format
 3. Navigate between chapters using the previous/next buttons
 4. Use the table of contents (menu button) to jump to specific chapters
 5. Bookmark chapters for later reference